ajgoward/Daddies_recipes_MS3/README.md

 Ingredients | string
 method | string
 posted_by | string ( retreved by user in session)
+credit | string

 ## Testing
 I viewed the webpage in the browser and used google developer tools to make sure the project looks good, works on all devices and if any bugs appeared when I implemented each section of the code.
 I also had a Debugger on the python file which flagged any bugs in my console window and had helpful hints on how to fix these
 I also Learnt about a webpage auditor called Lighthouse I put my deployed webpage through that, and this was the score

+The things that are marking this app down are:

 ![lighthouse](static/images/lighthouse.png)

 The things that are marking this app down are:

-* Lighthouse is looking for the HTML tags on all pages but due to me using flask this i do not need to be concerned about this
+* Lighthouse is looking for the HTML tags on all pages but due to me using flask this I do not need to be concerned about this

 * The app doesnt use HTTPS which is something i would like to look into in the future when deploying as this is most secure